-Accounting professionals are in high demand as this highly skilled profession is required in almost every organisation around the world.
-There are a wide variety of accounting certifications to choose from which can help you get an edge in the competitive field of accounting, and many employers will even help cover the cost of the certifications.
+Accounting professionals are in high demand as this highly skilled profession is required in almost every organisation worldwide.
+A wide variety of accounting certifications can help you get an edge in the competitive field of accounting, and many employers will even help cover the cost of the certifications.

-There are a lot of management accounting certifications that can help you to stay a step ahead of the competition in this ever-challenging and demanding field, such as the CGMA, AAT or ACCA, but it is the certified management accountant (CMA) which gives you the edge in corporate financial accounting and strategic management.
+There are many management accounting certifications that can help you stay a step ahead of the competition in this ever-challenging and demanding field, such as the CGMA, AAT, or ACCA, but the certified management accountant (CMA) gives you the edge in corporate financial accounting and strategic management.

-Learn more below about the CMA and other certificates, and if you have any questions or would like to begin your application, arrange a free consultation with SI-UK London today.
+Learn more about the CMA and other certificates below.
+If you have any questions or would like to begin your application, arrange a free consultation with SI-UK London today.

 Management Accounting Certification Overview

-Accounting certifications for managers and executives are essential because of the gravity and relevance they hold, as well as the lucrative job opportunities which are available.
+Accounting certifications for managers and executives are essential because of the gravity and relevance they hold and the lucrative job opportunities available.
 A certified management accountant carries an enormous amount of esteem.

 What is a Management Accounting Certification?

-This certification is awarded to finance professionals who take care of the end to end financial needs of a firm.
-These people are the stakeholders in decision-making based on the nitty-gritties of the field they learn during the accounting certifications they qualify.
-They acquire skills which allow them to manage roles administering business growth in a sustainable fashion.
+This certification is awarded to finance professionals who take care of the end-to-end financial needs of a firm.
+These people are the stakeholders in decision-making based on the nitty-gritty of the field they learn during the accounting certifications they qualify.
+They acquire skills which allow them to manage roles sustainably administering business growth.

 Qualifications to be a Certified Management Accounting

-Certified Management Accounting certification is a key skill, providing a focus on financial planning, analysis, risk assessment and other crucial areas.
+Certified Management Accounting certification is a key skill that focuses on financial planning, analysis, risk assessment, and other crucial areas.
 Qualifications required to be an accountant include:

-- A minimum two years of work experience in any firm in an equivalent role
+- A minimum of two years of work experience in any firm in an equivalent role

-If you satisfy the above requirements then you can sit the certified management accountant certification exam, which takes place in two parts.
+If you satisfy the above requirements, you can sit for the two-part Certified Management Accountant certification exam.

 Core Evaluation Subjects in CMA